Powerlearnproject/se-assignment-day-2-git-and-github-StacyMoh/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=16340237&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+version control is a system that records changes to files over time hence one can track and manage the changes.
+It also allows for collaboration in that multiple people can work on one project.
+The repository is where all the files are kept and commit is like a snapshot of the changes made over time.
+Github is a popular tool primarily due to its intergration with Git that allows developers to work on a project simultaneously, it is an open source version control, and intergrates with various CI/CD tools , etc. Integrity is ensured by tracking all the changes made to a file.
 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+The process of settting up a new repository includes: Select new repository, name the repository and can add a description, make it private or public, choose to add a gitignore file or licence if needed, and click create new repository and can add new files.
 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?